-By the mid-1990’s, with the emergence of internet-based commerce, Craig followed online auctions and bid on collectibles that were offered for sale all over the world.
+In 2007, with the emergence of internet-based commerce, Paul followed online auctions and bid on collectibles that were offered for sale all over the world.
 Also, Paul connected with well-known professional antique pocket watch dealers who helped him locate specific timepieces that would complement his growing collection; and he regularly attended regional and national shows of the National Association of Watch and Clock Collectors (NAWCC).
-Over the last four decades, Craig has assembled a sophisticated and diverse assortment of rare mint condition watches, which he presents on this website.
+During the last 10 years, Paul has assembled a diverse assortment of watches.

 A serious collector evaluates the merit of an antique timepiece based on three factors: (1) the quality of the movement; (2) the condition and appearance of the dial (there should be no hairline cracks or chips); and (3) the condition and appearance of the case (it should look like new, with engraving still crisp and surfaces unblemished).
 Depending on the intended purpose of a watch when it was built, the movement might be simple or complex; the dial, elaborate or plain; and the case, embellished or basic.

-When considering a new acquisition, Craig Duling evaluates it with respect to these three categories, keeping in mind that a watch could still prove worthwhile even if it did not rate highly in each aspect.
+When considering a new acquisition, Paul Duling evaluates it with respect to these three categories, keeping in mind that a watch could still prove worthwhile even if it did not rate highly in each aspect.
 For example, consider the Nashua.
 Although its case is somewhat worn, the movement and dial are impeccable.
 Furthermore, all of its components are original, dating back to the 1860’s.
 Only four watches of this type are known to exist in the world.
 Because of its extreme rarity, and the outstanding condition of movement and dial, his father helped him acquire the Nashua which was a superb procurement.